-Student's Book, internet, newspaper articles with economics related issues on the lesson and relevant economics journals, reports on BOP accounts in LDCs, etc.
+Learner's Book, internet, newspaper articles with economics related issues on the lesson and relevant economics journals, reports on BOP accounts in LDCs, etc.

-Step 1: Organize learners into different groups and task them with the case study in activity 1 in the Student's Book.
+Step 1: Organize learners into different groups and task them with the case study in activity 1 in the learner's book.
 They analyse it and use it to carry out research from any economics related resource